Search This Blog

 As we grew, my brother and I started playing ice hockey, and we'd spend more and more of our Sunday afternoons at the ice rink instead of home.
 Eventually, the formal Sunday dinners went by the wayside.
 Now that I'm older, I can see how having forced family time with people you spent all morning with at church could get old fast.
 We'd spend all morning at church, come home and wait in Granny's living room for dinner to be ready.
 Then, we'd have to stall while we waited for my one Uncle who is late to everything.
 Honestly, we told him lunch was at 1 just so we could eat before 2.

-The 3-course meal would then, of course, be followed by the move BACK to the living room where everyone would talk before drifting away to whatever hours of daylight were left.
-It was all delightful 1950s Andy Griffith meets the Walton's... but it was very time-consuming.
+Of course, the three-course meal would be followed by the move back to the living room, where everyone would talk before drifting away to whatever hours of daylight were left.
+It was all delightful 1950s Andy Griffith meets the Walton's, but it was very time-consuming.

 Don't get me wrong, that side of my family is pretty WASPY, but I'm quite proud of it.
 My ancestors arrived in the 1600s, so folksy Americana tradition is ingrained in the family.
 By the 1990s, though, like most of the country, my family didn't have much time for tradition.
 When those Sunday dinners ended, one of the side effects caused one of the real true joys of my childhood... visiting Roy Rogers for lunch after church!
 Instead of heading home or to the ice rink, we began stopping at Roy's once or twice a month, and my brother and I just loved it there.

 I think the french fries at Roy's are my favorite fast-food french fries of all time.
 They were always hot, crispy, and loaded with salt.
-The burger bun was thick that wonderfully blended freshness with staleness.
+The burger bun was thick and wonderfully blended freshness with staleness.
 To this day, the Fixin's Bar is the only place I ever really enjoyed eating chopped onions.
-When we walked in with our parents, the smell of salt and deep-fried oil hung heavy in the air... it was fast-food heaven for 8 year old me.
+When we walked in with our parents, the smell of salt and deep-fried oil hung heavy in the air... it was fast-food heaven for 8-year-old me.

 For whatever reason, my parents had decided we would go to church on the other side of the county, passing probably 15 different churches along the way.
 It was about 30 minutes each direction, and the Roy Rogers was about 5 minutes from church, so it's not like we'd ever drive over JUST for Roy's.
 It was in the parking lot of the only Toys R Us in town too, so it was often a double whammy for my parents when we begged them to take us to one or the other.